Charles-Richard Lambert

-Charles-Richard Lambert (1800 – March 25, 1862) was an American musician, conductor and music educator.
+Charles-Richard Lambert (c.
+1800 – March 25, 1862) was an American musician, conductor and music educator.
 Part of a family of prominent African-American composers, Lambert was noted for talent in music and gained international acclaim.

 Life and career

 Lambert was born in New York City, but settled in New Orleans.
 He married a free Creole woman of color, and his first son was Charles Lucien Lambert, born in 1828.
 After his first wife died, he married Coralie Suzanne Orzy (1820–1889), also a free woman of color.
 They had a son Sidney Lambert, born in 1838.
 Both sons studied music with their father, and afterward became noted musicians and composers.
 Lambert's grandson Lucien-Léon Guillaume Lambert, born in 1858, was also a noted musician and composer.

 Lambert worked as a music teacher and was a conductor for the Philharmonic Society, the first non-theatrical orchestra in New Orleans.
 Lambert died in Port-au-Prince, Haiti, while performing there with his son Sidney.
 Noted students include Edmond Dédé.